Winter Study Fellowships

 In preparation for applying for a Gaudino Fellowship, students are required to attend an introductory meeting, led by the current Gaudino Scholar, offered in the spring term prior to each Winter Study period.
 At this meeting, students will be given detailed information about the fellowship and provided with college resources intended to aid them in the development of their proposals.

-All students applying for a Gaudino must complete and submit a 99 application.
-This is partly to ensure that students who do not receive a Gaudino Fellowship will still be eligible to complete an independent project.
+All students applying for a Gaudino must complete and submit an individual 99 application.
+This is partly to ensure that students who do not receive a Gaudino Fellowship will still be eligible for an independent project.
 Students should select “Gaudino Fellowship” on their 99 application form.
+The Gaudino Scholar will review those proposals using the criteria below.

 A complete Gaudino Fellowship application includes:

-1. A project proposal: a description (2-3 pages, or up to 750 words) of the research project, including: a clear presentation of the intellectual aims and goals of the project; an overview of the work that will occur (e.g. internships, field research, volunteer work, etc.); the methods that will be employed in service of the project’s realization; the form by which the project will be shared and evaluated (final paper, presentation, blog, etc.); and a brief statement regarding one’s preparedness, including prior coursework or experience, for the intended course of study.
-In addition, a Gaudino project should include a deep immersive experience embedded in a safe environment.
-Your project description must include an overview of that environment and the measures the student has taken thus far to secure it.
-Note: If the project involves an ethnographic approach, or any work involving human subject research, please assess and share whether review by an IRB (Institutional Review Board) is needed.
+1. A project proposal.
+A 2-3-page description of the research project, including: a clear presentation of the intellectual aims and goals of the project; an overview of the work that will take place (internships, field research, community engagement, volunteer work, etc.); the methods that will be employed in service of the project’s realization; and a description of the final product or culminating summary of outcomes of the project (paper, documentary video, etc.).
+In addition, you must include a brief statement regarding your preparedness for the intended course of study (please share details of any coursework or other relevant experience).
+If the project involves an ethnographic approach, or any work involving human subject research, please assess whether review by an IRB (Institutional Review Board) is needed.
+Note that the environment of a Gaudino project should include a deep immersive experience embedded in a safe environment.
+Please include an overview of the environment and the measures taken to secure it.

-2. A statement of Gaudino alignment: In addition to the project proposal, each individual student must submit a 1-2 page (up to 500 words) explanation of how their project will align with the aims and mission of the Gaudino Fund.
+2. A statement of Gaudino alignment.
+In addition to the project proposal, each individual student must submit a 1-2-page explanation of how their project and its work will fulfill the aims of the Gaudino Fellowship.
 Please discuss how this project will endeavor to take each student, as an individual, outside of their learning comfort zone and provide a means of challenging their assumptions.
-Please also speak to how this project will engage with methods of self-reflection and questioning, central to Gaudino’s pedagogy.
+Please also describe what methods of “self-reflection” you will employ as part of your project (journaling, etc.).

-3. An annotated bibliography, consisting of 5-7 sources to be used and consulted in the research process, either before or during the course of the project.
+3. A substantial and annotated bibliography, consisting of 5-7 sources or materials to be used and consulted in the research process, either before or during the course of the project.

 4. A proposed budget, with a detailed breakdown of items, including: accommodations, travel expenses, food, research expenses, etc. We reward a maximum grant of $4000 per person.
 Given our limited funding, we encourage projects with more modest budgets.

-If awarded a fellowship, each student in the team will receive an individual grant of up to $4000 to support their project, based on their specific need.
-Upon receiving confirmation that their proposal is approved, each student, in collaboration with the Gaudino Scholar, must align on the final location(s) for the entirety of the travel experience.
-That final determination is made by the Gaudino Scholar with input from the Gaudino Board of Trustees.
+If awarded a fellowship, each student will receive an individual grant of up to $4000 to support their project, based on their specific need.
+Upon receiving confirmation that their proposal was approved, each student, in collaboration with the Gaudino Scholar, must align on the final location(s) for the entirety of the travel experience.
+That final determination is made by the Gaudino Scholar with input from the Gaudino Fund Board of Trustees.

-For questions, please reach out to Professor Amy Holzapfel, the current Gaudino Scholar, at [email protected].
+For questions or to discuss your project and proposal, please reach out to Professor Amy Holzapfel, the current Gaudino Scholar, at [email protected].